drewbelf/cv/index.md

 Proposal accepted for "Penance and Satisfaction in Alexander of Hales's *Glossa in quatuor libros Sententiarum*."
 Qui primus legit: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures.
 St. Bonaventure University.
 June 12–13, 2024.

+`2024`

-Proposal accepted for "'Worthy Acts of Penance' in Early Franciscan Soteriology."
+"'Worthy Acts of Penance' in Early Franciscan Soteriology."
 78th Annual Convention of the Catholic Theological Society of America.
 Baltimore.
 June 13–16, 2024.

 `2023`
 Invited Panelist.
 [Illuminating Franciscan Sources in the Classroom: Francis, Clare, and Beyond](https://afcu2023.siena.edu/session/illuminating-franciscan-sources-in-the-classroom-francis-clare-and-beyond/).
 Association of Franciscan Colleges and Universities Symposium.
 Siena College.
 June 20–22.